-35 Years Ago: Deep Purple Improbably Returns With ‘Perfect Strangers’
+When Deep Purple Improbably Returned With ‘Perfect Strangers’

 Still, the arrival of the reunion project Perfect Strangers on Sept.
-16 that year came nine years after Deep Purple's last release and more than a decade since the Mark II configuration had worked together on 1973's Who Do We Think We Are.
-In the interim, Ritchie Blackmore and Roger Glover had moved on to Rainbow, Ian Gillan to Black Sabbath, Jon Lord to Whitesnake and Ian Paice to Gary Moore's band.
+16 came nine years after Deep Purple's last release and more than a decade since the Mark II configuration worked together on 1973's Who Do We Think We Are.
+In the interim, Ritchie Blackmore and Roger Glover had moved on to Rainbow, Ian Gillan to Black Sabbath, Jon Lord to Whitesnake, and Ian Paice to Gary Moore's band.

 More importantly, times had changed, with advent of MTV and a sleeker brand of heavy rock – and the stalwart members of Deep Purple's 1969-73 era had never quite bought into the whole music video thing.
 "I don't see us as actors," Paice said in 1985.
 "That's not us."
 As such, could a reformed – but utterly unreconstructed – Deep Purple find a home in this brave new world?